Singleness: What the Bible Says About Being Single

 Since marriage and singleness are both gifts from God, then should people marry or remain single?

-The Bible is quite clear about marriage and remaining single.
-In order to fulfill one's purpose, the Bible says it is best not to marry.
+The Bible is quite clear about marriage and singleness.
+In order to fulfill one's purpose, the Bible says it is best for some not to marry.
 If you continue wanting to be married when God has plans for you to remain single, you will never find real peace as long are you are striving to be married.
 If you do happen to get married, you will never be happy.
 Deep inner frustrations will always be there.

 People should ask God what is His will for their lives.
 If it does not involve marriage, then they should accept God's will.
 Before you say "I do" at the altar, make sure it is what God wants for you.